1952 United States Senate election in Massachusetts: Campaign

 Congressman Kennedy's Senate campaign was managed by his younger brother Robert F. Kennedy, who would perform the same function for his brother in the 1960 presidential campaign.
 Kennedy launched his campaign early in 1952 and made an intensive effort, by election day in November 1952 he had visited every city, town, and village in Massachusetts at least once.
 He also collected a record number of signatures for his petition for office, assembling a petition of over a quarter-million signatures.
 Many of those who signed the petition would later become campaign volunteers or workers for Kennedy in their hometowns.
 A famous innovation by the Kennedys in the 1952 Senate race were a series of "tea parties" sponsored by Kennedy's mother and sisters.
 Congressman Kennedy attended each of the tea parties and shook hands and charmed the voters (usually women) who were present; it is estimated that a total of 70,000 voters attended the tea parties, which was roughly his margin of victory over Lodge.

 Lodge, meanwhile, neglected his Senate campaign for most of 1952.
 Instead, he focused on persuading Dwight D. Eisenhower, the popular World War II general, to run for and win the Republican presidential nomination over Ohio Senator Robert A. Taft, the leader of the party's conservatives.
 Lodge, a moderate and internationalist, strongly disagreed with Taft's isolationist foreign-policy views and felt that Taft could not win a presidential election.
 Lodge served as Eisenhower's campaign manager and played a key role in helping Eisenhower to beat Taft and win the Republican nomination.
 However, Lodge's prominent role in defeating Taft angered many of Taft's supporters in Massachusetts, and they vowed revenge.
-Congressman Kennedy privately courted many of Taft's more prominent backers in Massachusetts, and some of them, such as Basil Brewer, the publisher of the New Bedford Standard-Times, supported Kennedy over Lodge in their newspapers and editorials.

-When the usually Democratic-leaning but financially unstable Boston Post planned to endorse Lodge, Joseph Kennedy arranged for a $500,000 loan so the paper would endorse his son; John Kennedy stated that "We had to buy that fucking paper or I'd have been licked."
-The candidates debated twice.
-The first was on September 16, when the candidates squared off at South Junior High School in Waltham, Massachusetts before an overflow crowd of more than 1,000.
-The debate was largely a draw, with one reporter calling it a "gentlemanly tranquil forum."
-Kennedy and Lodge appeared together in October on national public affairs TV program called Keep Posted, which was broadcast live from New York City and simulcast by a Boston TV station.
-The topic was "Who will do more for the country, Eisenhower or Stevenson?"
-To many viewers, Lodge appeared uncomfortable with the medium of TV, whereas Kennedy seemed calm and relaxed.